Micro injection molding: Machine used for micro injection molding

 Arburg developed a micro injection molding machine with an 8 mm injection to ensure high degree of dosing precision.
 This type of machine is combined with a second screw, which is responsible for melting and homogenous mixing of the material.

 Sumitomo Demag developed a customized micro molding injection unit suitable for micro parts weighing of 5 g to 0.1 g.

 Uses

 Micro injection molding is widely used for parts and devices in the medical, pharmaceutical, electronics, automotive, optical and other industries.
 In general, the medical micro injection molding market is the leading one, due to an increase in the usage of sophisticated micro components for endoscopic surgery, minimally invasive treatments, point-of-care testing and other advanced technology developments.
+Micro injection molding is also widely used in the fabrication of polymer microfluidic devices, microneedle arrays and other miniaturized components used in diagnostic and wearable medical technologies.

 Applications in other fields include parts for electric motors, micron-tolerance door components, thing-wall containers, etc.